Analysis | The Virus Will Make Everything You Hate About Flying Worse

 Airlines based in large domestic markets hit hardest by Covid-19 — the U.S., India, Brazil, Russia — will find the going harder.
 The worst affected are likely to be the handful of airlines that spent the past two decades aspiring to connect the world as global hub carriers.
 The sort of long-haul connecting traffic that the likes of Singapore Airlines Ltd., Cathay Pacific Airways Ltd., Emirates, Etihad Airways PJSC and Qatar Airways QCSC specialize in won’t look like a viable business for many years.

 Fortunately for their employees and passengers, all except Cathay have controlling state shareholders who see flag-carrying airlines as fundamental to their economic futures.
 The state’s role will be impossible to escape in the decade ahead.
 Already, governments have extended some $123 billion of aid — equivalent to the last four years’ worth of industry profits.
 The damage that coronavirus is doing to traffic and the centrality of quarantine measures mean that only a handful of mainly budget carriers are likely to survive on their own feet.
-Others may need ongoing state support, on top of the bailouts that have already taken place.
+Lufthansa AG is likely to pay down debt rather than buy new planes over the next few years, Bloomberg News reported last week, while IAG SA’s British Airways will retire its fleet of 747s.
+Many airlines will need ongoing state support, on top of the bailouts that have already taken place.

 In either scenario, the future for those companies looks grim.
 Carriers that don’t receive government backing will head toward bankruptcy.
 Those that do receive help still risk ending up in the position of sclerotic state-owned flag-carriers like Alitalia SpA, Malaysian Airline System Bhd. and Air India Ltd., lurching from crisis to crisis under the weight of government loans.

 That will translate into unpleasant experiences for passengers.
 You’re unlikely to find yourself surrounded by socially-distanced empty seats — even easyJet Plc, which proposed that measure in April, subsequently dropped it.
 Airlines at the best of times can’t make money unless they fill 80% of the plane.
-On my flight to Cairns, every one of the 174 seats on board was occupied and the second leg was 90% full.
+On the first leg of my flight from Sydney to Brisbane every one of the 174 seats on board was occupied, and the second leg from Brisbane to Cairns was about 90% full.
 Your best hope of avoiding infection will be either to wear a mask, to count on the reliability of in-cabin air filtration or to avoid flying altogether.

 Carriers will also amplify the existing trend towards making money where passengers seem insensitive to price — in other words, everything but the tickets themselves.
 Ancillary revenues from things like baggage fees, extra legroom, on-board meals, frequent-flier points and hotel and car rental bookings have risen five-fold over the past decade to hit $109.5 billion last year, according to consultants IdeaWorksCompany.
 That’s more than 12% of overall airline revenues and at some discount carriers it amounts to as much as a third of the total.
 The aftermath of the pandemic will provide carriers a reason to stop handing out free food and drink that could be seen as carrying infection.
 They’ll come attached with a stiff price tag in future.